Dubai-Born Rayhan Thomas proud of his effort on Korn Ferry Tour debut in Bahamas Classic

 Dubai-born golfer Rayhan Thomas (India) marked an impressive start to his 2025 Korn Ferry Tour journey, finishing tied for 27th at the $1 million Bahamas Golf Classic, a performance he described as one to be proud of.

-The event, held at the stunning Ocean Club Golf Course at Atlantis Paradise Island from January 12–15, showcased Rayhan’s consistency and determination as he posted rounds of 68, 68, 66, and 69 for a total of 8-under-par 272.
+The event, held at the stunning Ocean Club Golf Course at Atlantis Paradise Island from January 12–15, showcased Rayhan’s consistency and determination as he posted rounds of 68, 68, 66, and 69 for a total of 9-under-par 271.

-The Bahamas Golf Classic was won by Hank Lebioda (US), who posted a sensational 22-under-par 262.
+The Bahamas Golf Classic was won by Hank Lebioda (US), who posted a sensational 18-under-par 262.

 The 25-year-old Rayhan, a recipient of the prestigious Dubai Golden VISA, reflected on his performance with enthusiasm.